pbock/fahrplan/README.md

 ]
 ```

-Because you'll often need to look up a station ID before you can fetch the departures board, you can also look it up right from the result of `fahrplan.station.find()`.
-Each of the `stations` has a `departuresBoard.get([ date ])` method that works just the same.
+Because you'll often need to look up a station ID before you can fetch the departures board, you can also look it up right from the result of `station.find()` or `station.get()`.
+Station objects come with a `departuresBoard.get([ date ])` method that works just the same.

 Example: